 Your calendar is packed full of gatherings – family Thanksgiving, holiday work parties and your neighbor’s annual potluck.
 Endless celebrations mean you’ll be faced with choosing (or declining) foods that could derail your healthy diet or weight-loss efforts.
 In order to maintain optimal health, you don’t have to say no to all your favorite foods.
-Instead, say yes to these six superfoods.
+Instead, say yes to these nine superfoods.
 You’ll feel and look your best for the coming new year, we promise!

 1. Baked Turkey